What is a bone spur and how is it treated?

 Treating spinal bone spurs

 If you have been diagnosed with a bone spur that is also compressing a nerve, your doctor may recommend nonsurgical treatment as the first line of defense.
-This type of treatment, also known as conservative care, can include hot and cold therapies, pain management injections and chiropractic care, among other options.
-Physicians often recommend physical therapy and yoga to increase flexibility and strengthen the muscles around the affected area as well.
+This type of treatment can include hot and cold therapies, pain management injections and chiropractic care.
+Doctors often recommend physical therapy and yoga to increase flexibility and strengthen the muscles around the affected area.

 - A laminotomy, which can create additional space in the spinal canal when a bone spur has developed on the surface of a normal bony structure and is crowding the canal

-- A discectomy, which can remove a portion of herniated or bulging disc material to release the pressure on a nerve or nerve root
+- A discectomy, which can remove a portion of herniated or bulging disc material to release the pressure on a nerve root or spinal cord

 - A foraminotomy, which can be used to remove bone spurs and other tissues that are causing nerve compression inside the space between two vertebrae

-- A facet thermal ablation, which can be used to deaden a nerve ending inside an arthritic spinal joint
+- A facet thermal ablation, which is performed most often in conjunction with a decompression procedure and can be used to deaden a nerve ending inside an arthritic spinal joint

 If your spine condition is more severe, our minimally invasive stabilization techniques can provide relief and immediate stability.
-For more information about your bone spur or the minimally invasive outpatient procedures we offer, contact Laser Spine Institute to speak with a member of our Care Team today.
+For more information about your bone spur or the minimally invasive outpatient procedures we offer, contact Laser Spine Institute to speak with a member of our dedicated team today.
+We are here to help guide you on your journey to wellness.